nobodyscripts/LeafBlowerScript/Readme.md

 Same key toggles the feature off, if this toggle fails, F1 or F2 to abort.

-F1: Closes the script entirely
+- F1: Closes the script entirely

-F2: Reloads the script, deactivating anything that is active but keeping it loaded
+- F2: Reloads the script, deactivating anything that is active but keeping it loaded

-F3: Open/Buy card packs - Opens/buys card screen for you.
-Customize the amount
+- F3: Open/Buy card packs - Opens/buys card screen for you.
+Settings control
-to open/buy in the UserSettings.ini file, 25000 default.
-May leave the ctrl/alt/shift keys pressed when canceling, just press them to update their state if you notice anything weird.
-Doesn't handle the button modifiers, set as you want before running.
+every aspect so configure how prefered.
+Doesn't handle the button modifiers, set as you want, accounting for the amount the script will try to use before running.

-F4: Gem suitcase farming - Will do prep for you and reset afterwards, keep an eye on it for a minute incase it has missed anything and is running smoothly.
-Removes Bearo from pet team if active, sets default loadout when exited with F4.
+- F4: Gem suitcase farming - Removes Bearo from pet team if active, sets default loadout when exited with F4.
 No check in place for remaining golden suitcases, if its skipping a bunch of gems you are out, and can either wait for regen or let it continue to run slower.

-F5: 72h tower boost loop - Uses (doesn't buy) boosts, swaps areas to raise max floor.
+- F5: 72h tower boost loop - Uses (doesn't buy) boosts, swaps areas to raise max floor.
 Does equip a tower gear equipment loadout, sets back to default loadout after exiting with F5.

-F6: Borbventure farming - Defaults to farming purple juice, nature gems and white dices (configure in UserSettings.ini).
+- F6: Borbventure farming - Defaults to farming purple juice, nature gems and white dices (configure for more).
 Set if you own the borb dlc otherwise it will ignore the first two slots being unfilled.
-Doesn't scroll so there may be some pauses.
 Scrolling will interupt, requires to be at the top of the panel.
 Auto finish can be left on for faster runs, auto start is toggled off though you will need to wait a cycle for new items, or clear active before running the script.

-F7: Claw machine pumpkin farmer - Tries to identify the pumpkin and use the hook to grab it, will miss some due to other items and sometimes doesn't grab things on the first pass.
+- F7: Claw machine pumpkin farmer - Tries to identify the pumpkin and use the hook to grab it, will miss some due to other items and sometimes doesn't grab things on the first pass.
 Downgrades to picking gems if no pumpkin found.
 Auto start required on.

-F8: Green Flame/SoulSeeker farmer - Set how many of each to kill in the UserSettings.ini, will cycle and use violins to farm that amount as well as resetting SoulSeeker.
-Will attempt to reset GF if needed and handle deaths.
+- F8: Green Flame/SoulSeeker farmer - Configure how many of each to kill, will cycle and use violins to farm that amount as well as resetting SoulSeeker.
-Milestone farm mode (see settings) lets you stop automatic resetting.
+Attempts to reset GF if needed and handle deaths.
+Milestone farm mode (see settings) lets you stop automatic resetting for milestone runs.

-F9: Normal boss farmer - Doesn't select a zone, sit in the area you want to farm and it'll spam violins when the timers up.
+- F9: Normal boss farmer - Doesn't select a zone, sit in the area you want to farm and it'll spam violins when the timers up.
 If kill numbers look off see settings below.
-Settings for Wind/Grav/WW and timers available apply to all modes of F9, attempts to use artifacts smartly, depending which boss zone you are currently in (updates with WW use).
+Settings for Wind/Grav/WW and timers available apply to all uses of boss spammer, attempts to use artifacts smartly, depending which boss zone you are currently in (updates with WW use).
 Uses a second script to bypass limitations, so you will see 2 icons in tray.

-F9x2 (twice): Boss farmer + brew spammer - Opens the first tab of brewing and spams Artifacts, Equipment, Materials and Card parts (no scrolls).
+  - F9x2 (twice): Boss farmer + brew spammer - Opens the first tab of brewing and spams Artifacts, Equipment, Materials and Card parts (no scrolls).

-F9x3 (three times): Boss farm + borbventures
+  - F9x3 (three times): Boss farm + borbventures

-F9x4 (four times): Boss farm + card opening - Will continue when done opening cards, can disable this in the UserSettings.ini if concerned about using cards unintentionally
+  - F9x4 (four times): Boss farm + card opening - Uses card mode settings

-F9x5 (five times): Toggles off (though you can just F2 early if you prefer)
+  - F9x5 (five times): Toggles off (though you can just F2 early if you prefer)

-F10: Nature boss farmer - Swaps out to Shadow Cavern to use violins, uses the timer in the area screen to check if the timers done, so don't close the panels while it is running.
+- F10: Nature boss farmer - Swaps out to Shadow Cavern to use violins, uses the timer in the area screen to check if the timers done, so don't close the panels while it is running.

-F11: A 16.7ms autoclicker - Works outside the game too so be careful
+- F11: A 16.7ms autoclicker - Works outside the game too so be careful

-F12: Performs settings tests for render type, menu transparency, font size and font type.
-Then resizes the window to 1278x664 client area (on windows 11, may need tweaking if not) This is intended to be optional, but you can use this if things break for you.
+- F12: Performs settings tests against the games settings and reports.
+Also resizes the window to 1278x664 client area This is intended to be optional, but you can use this if things break for you.
 And to test if settings are working.
-Does not currently test for alb settings, may break if window title bar/borders are different.
+May break if window title bar/borders sizes are different from Windows 11 defaults.

-Insert: Mine maintainer - Automatic enhance, vein removal (to quickly refresh), Transmute max coal bars to coal diamonds on timer, free drill fuel collection on a timer.
+- Insert: Mine maintainer - Automatic enhance, vein removal (to quickly refresh), Transmute max coal bars to coal diamonds on timer, free drill fuel collection on a timer.
 Bank and WW spammer supported.

-Home: Hyacinth farming - Spam grows hyacinths to farm nature gems/exp.
+- Home: Hyacinth farming - Spam grows hyacinths to farm nature gems/exp.
 Can farm bosses with WW in the background.

-End: Passive Tower Farm - Spams wind and blazing skulls as fast as possible, resets player to tower if found in home garden.
+- End: Passive Tower Farm - Spams wind and blazing skulls as fast as possible, resets player to tower if found in home garden.
 Options for bank and crafting.

-PageUp: Bank Maintainer - Every (10m by default) will refill RESS in bank.
+- PageUp: Bank Maintainer - Every (10m by default) will refill RESS in bank.

-PageDown: Leafton mode, auto taxi that waits for energy to refill, while active will also do crafting, bank, wind for damage.
+- PageDown: Leafton mode, auto taxi that waits for energy to refill, while active will also do crafting, bank, wind for damage.
 Runonce mode for sweeping floors to improve max for milestones (suggest bank and crafting off when using).